ni/ams-capabilities/README.md

 1. In the "Cleanup (User).vi" make sure to deinitialize your device correctly, e.g. turning it off.

 **Only include a Capability if your BLS Plugin will support that feature, other applications will assume your plugin can perform the actions of that Capability**

+# Creating own LLCs/HLCs
+Have a look on the [CONTRIBUTING.md]